dan kelly investigates ...

 bring fans blood pressure down to more healthy levels.

-the games the matter ?
+can spurs win the games the matter ?

 Spurs face a home match against Fulham on